daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6

-Effect: All noncombat tasks involving raw strength—such as breaking down a door, lifting a heavy boulder, forcing open elevator doors, competing in a weightlifting competition, and so on—are eased by two steps for one hour.
+Effect: All noncombat tasks involving raw strength---such as breaking down a door, lifting a heavy boulder, forcing open elevator doors, competing in a weightlifting competition, and so on---are eased by two steps for one hour.

 SUBDUAL FIELD